SravaniChinthakunta/flask1/README.md

 # flask1
-This application is a provider for Faculty and Student
+This Project is a provider for Faculty and Student